LvMalware/tcp-ip/README.md

     - Each segment would have a RTO with new segments have RTO = 0, while retransmitted segments would have a non-zero RTO (increasing with each retransmission).
     - Insertions should be sorted by RTO (insertion sort should not be so computationally expensive...) -->

+- Review the whole implementation to fix mistakes of RFC 793 by following RFC 1122 and later erratas

 - Add an empty queue signal
     - Each connection can be signaled that all the segments were sent (and ACKed), so it can close
 - Optimize transmission queue